 About finding the courage to try again after being disappointed

-To start something new, do something scary or go for something we truly want, we need hope.
+To start something new, take a risk or go for something we truly want, we need hope.

-Hope is the fuel that drives us into action, that allows us to move forward even when it is uncomfortable.
+Hope is the fuel that drives us into action, pushing us forward even when the path feels uncomfortable.
 Without hope we would give up in an instant, or not even try in the first place.
-Hope is a powerful thing, a positive force that helps us in the face of adversity.
+Hope is a powerful force, guiding us through adversity and reminding us that there is possibility ahead.

-When you finally find the courage to apply for that dream job or ask for a promotion and you get rejected, the disappointment can lead to you feeling discouraged.
-Or when you decide to give love a chance after closing off your heart or being hurt, getting disappointed again makes you want to go back into your shell.
-It can stop you from trying again and putting yourself out there again, to avoid feeling the pain.
-This means you will avoid disappointment, but you also lose the chance to do something truly meaningful.
+When you finally muster the courage to apply for that dream job or ask for a promotion, and you’re met with rejection, the disappointment can leave you feeling discouraged.
+Or perhaps you decide to open your heart to love again after past hurt, only to be disappointed once more — and that disappointment may make you want to retreat, to protect yourself.
+It can stop you from trying again, leaving you to avoid the pain of failure.
+But by avoiding disappointment, you also lose the opportunity to do something meaningful, to take that next brave step.

 We are often encouraged to ignore our feelings, to just keep going and go straight to trying again.
 Or we are told to see our disappointment as a sign that we should give up and try something else.
-And for the short term, this can seem like a great strategy.
-Feeling disappointment usually means taking time away from trying, getting out of the flow.
-If we can ignore the disappointment and go back into action, it can feel like we are not letting the disappointment get to us.
-We might get praised for this by those around us.
+Both of these approaches, while common, often fail to help us process the emotional impact of disappointment.

 It might feel like allowing yourself time to feel disappointed might lead to not trying again.
 The opposite is true, though.
 Only when we let ourselves grieve the outcome we didn´t get we can heal our disappointment, and find the motivation to try again.